HologramEducation/hologram-dash-arduino-integration/README.md

-# konekt-dash-arduino-integration
+# hologram-dash-arduino-integration
-Files necessary to add Konekt Dash and Konekt Dash Pro boards to the Arduino IDE
+Files necessary to add Hologram Dash and Hologram Dash Pro boards to the Arduino IDE

 Needs Arduino IDE version 1.6.5 and up.

 ## Installation
-**To set up the Arduino IDE environment for working with the Konekt Dash and Konekt Dash Pro boards, please see our tutorial here: https://content.konekt.io/tutorials/hardware/konekt-dash/getting-started/**
+**To set up the Arduino IDE environment for working with the Hologram Dash and Hologram Dash Pro boards, please see our tutorial here: https://content.konekt.io/tutorials/hardware/konekt-dash/getting-started/**

 In summary: